fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Muhammad, the son of 'Abdullah ibn 'Abd al-Muttalib ibn Hashim and his wife Aminah, was born in 570 CE, in the city of Mecca in the Arabian Peninsula.
+Muhammad ﷺ  , the son of 'Abdullah ibn 'Abd al-Muttalib ibn Hashim and his wife Aminah, was born in 570 CE, in the city of Mecca in the Arabian Peninsula.
 He was a member of the family of Banu Hashim, a respected branch of the prestigious and influential Quraysh tribe.
 Their ancestry reached the Prophet Ismael son of the Prophet Abraham, peace be upon them.

 </details><details><summary>